a7medkamel/eb2/README.md

 ## Other
 - [ ] missing 2 handles for built in cabinet
 - we can install a push mechanism

+## Completed
+- [x] garage door doesn't close fully on the left side
+  - garage door only closes 1/3 tries, meets resistance and goes back up, looks like it is twisting
+  > I contacted James, scheduled for Tuesday 22nd
-- [ ] some areas have drywall plaster and no paint
+- [x] some areas have drywall plaster and no paint